top of page

 Cutting round vegetables can be hard; either (A) your fingers are too close to the knife and can result in injury (i.e., what happens when I cut round veggies), or (B), you move your fingers farther from the line of slice and the veggie rolls away.

-Or take scenario (C); a user only has one hand, and unlike myself who just has bad knife skills, the user really needs stabilization of the round vegetable to be able to slice it.
+Or take scenario (C); a user only access to mobility of one hand, and unlike myself who just has bad knife skills, the user really needs stabilization of the round vegetable to be able to slice it.

 While B. Sprout didn't win any industrial design awards for the most epic class A surfacing known to man, or a marvel of G3 curvature, B. Sprout solved problems for people who didn't have a ton of options and allowed them to enjoy brussels sprouts in the same way that I do.